The Bankrate promise

 - Insurance companies usually want drivers with a learner's permit added to an insurance policy to know what risk exists in a household.

 - Permitted drivers may not increase insurance costs if added to a policy, but costs may increase significantly once they obtain their driver's license.

 - A permitted driver may get their own policy in some cases, but eligibility can depend on the permitted driver's age and insurance carrier's criteria.

 Do you need car insurance with a learner’s permit?

-- Driver education discounts: If the young driver completes a certified driving program, they could qualify for discounted premiums.
-For example, Allstate gives discounts to teen drivers who complete the teenSMART® driver education program.
+- Driver education discounts: If young drivers complete a certified driving program, they may qualify for discounted premiums.
+For example, Allstate gives discounts to teen drivers who qualify.

 Frequently asked questions

 A provisional license is also considered a type of license with restrictions.
 Some states have drivers graduate to a provisional license after meeting the driving requirements with their learner’s permit.
 Other states may consider a provisional license and learner’s permit to be similar.
 A driver may also be issued a provisional license if their regular driver’s license has been suspended.
 The provisional license will allow them to continue driving under specific and limited conditions.

 While it may be possible to get a new car insurance policy with only a learner’s permit, be aware that there may be more conditions involved than getting a policy with a standard license.
 Your insurance carrier may require you to get a driver’s license within a certain time frame, for example.
 If you need car insurance and have a learner’s permit, consider shopping for insurance in advance in case it takes more time to find a carrier that will write a policy for a permitted policyholder.